RandomSearch18/a-level-project/docs/readme.md

 | Start | Whole route | End |
 |---|---|---|
 | ![Screenshot of the route getting out of school](assets/sprint-2/out-of-school.png) | ![Screenshot of the whole route](assets/sprint-2/school-to-bakery.png) | ![Screenshot of the approach to The Bakery](assets/sprint-2/to-the-bakery.png) |

+### Sprint 2 evaluation

+#### Sprint 2 qualitative evaluation

+In this sprint, I encountered a number of challenges, including deciding to write my own routing graph generation code for the routing engine.
+However, that went quite well, and has given me ore flexibility with the routing graph, even if it's not the most optimised graph, and I may have figure out how to store the geometry of a way in the future.
+In addition, I am currently using the NetworkX A\* implementation, which I may need to replace with my own implementation as my requirements for specific treatment of ways grows in the next sprints.

+The main issue I had, and tried to solve, was PyScript blocking the main thread when I run it normally, and causing a number of difficult-to-debug issues when running it in a web worker.
+At the moment, I have accepted that the UI freezes for a while while PyScript is working, but it makes the app feel much less responsive, especially on first load, so I plan on investigating it further in later sprints.
+I may want to look into switching to a MicroPython runtime for faster load times and perhaps working workers, but I have doubts about the various libaries I use working under MicroPython.

+Another challenge was getting a service worker working to cache all of the web app's resources so that it works offline.
+My solution of caching everything at runtime is not ideal due to cache invalidation challenges, potential wasted storage space, and needing to reload the page a couple of times before it works offline, but it does work and will hopefully be good enough for my stakeholders for now.

+Despite these challenges, I managed to create a working end-to-end prototype that contains features that my stakeholders have asked for, including showing the route as an overlay on the map and offline support once the route has been calculated.

 <div>